National Day of Remembrance and Action on Violence Against Women

 In response to the event, many Canadians have worked hard to establish memorial sites all across the country to ensure that people will become more aware of the incident that occurred.
 This is intended to force society to recognize how often violence occurs towards women and to appreciate the lives of the women who were killed.
 Feminism advocates and activists trying to stop violence directed towards women have shown concern about using the massacre to solely represent violence against women.

-The day is aimed to examine the power dynamics between men and women.
 The news took the ascribed perspective of the killer having mental problems.
-This effectively dismissed feminist analyses stating that the killer went to this extent to proclaim his anti-feminist opinion.
-Every act that exists on the spectrum of violence against women happens due to women being viewed as less human than men.
-That is why the National Day of Remembrance and Action on Violence Against Woman stands for more than simply one massacre.
-It stands for awareness and change against the violence that occurs to women all around the world at the hands of men.
-Thirty-five percent of women worldwide have experienced physical and/or sexual intimate partner violence or non-partner sexual violence, according to the United Nations.
+This effectively dismissed feminist analyses stating that “the killer went to this extent to proclaim his anti-feminist opinion.”